yingqi0607/tp/docs/DeveloperGuide.md

    2.2.
 Re-launch TR4CKER by double-clicking the jar file.<br>
    Expected: The most recent window size and location is retained.

-### Deleting a person
+### Deleting a task

-1. Deleting a person while all persons are being shown
+1. Deleting a task while all tasks are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: List all tasks using the `list` command.
+Multiple tasks in the list.

    1. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+      Expected: First task is deleted from the list.
+Details of the deleted task shown in the status message.
 Timestamp in the status bar is updated.

    1. Test case: `delete 0`<br>
-      Expected: No person is deleted.
+      Expected: No task is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where `x` is larger than the list size)<br>
       Expected: Similar to previous.

 1. _{ more test cases …​ }_

+### Module feature
+1. Switching to Module tab<br>

+    1.1.
+Prerequisite: Current tab must not be Module tab.<br>

+    1.2.
+Test case: `modules`<br>

+    Expected: TR4CKER switches to Module tab with a result message saying `Switched to Module tab!`.
+Module tab will be empty if there are no modules.

+2. Deleting a module while switched to Module tab.<br>

+    2.1.
+Prerequisites: Module must not have any tasks listed under it.

+    2.2.
+Test case: `modules del/INDEX` (where `INDEX` is the number of the module in the list)<br>
+        Expected: Module is deleted from the list with result message saying `Deleted module: [ CODE | NAME ]` (where `CODE` and `NAME` are the module code and name of the module)

+    2.3.
+Test case: `modules del/x` (where `x` is the number of a module that still has tasks)<br>
+        Expected: Module is not deleted.
+Error details shown in status message.

+    2.4.
+Test case: `modules del/0`<br>
+        Expected: No module is deleted.
+Error details shown in status message.

+    2.5.
+Other incorrect delete commands to try: `modules del/`, `delete del/x`, `...` (where `x` is larger than the list size)<br>
+        Expected: Similar to previous.

+3. Assigning a task to a module.<br>

+    3.1.
+Prerequisites: Have at least one created module and task.
+List all tasks using the `list` command.<br>

+    3.2.
+Test case: `edit 1 m/MODULECODE` (where `MODULECODE` is the code of an existing module)<br>
+        Expected: First task is tagged with that module code.
+Task appears under in the Module tab under the respective module.

+    3.3.
+Test case: `edit 1 m/invalid code`
+        Expected: TR4CKER shows an error message.
+First task not assigned to any module.
+Error details shown in status message.

 ### Planner feature
 1. Switching to Planner tab<br>

     1.1.
-Prerequisitie: Current tab must not be Planner tab.<br>
+Prerequisite: Current tab must not be Planner tab.<br>

     1.2.
 Test case: `planner`<br>